 What alternatives have you got?

-Even though audiences have asked for more personal privacy, they will still expect personalized ads.
+Even though audiences have asked for more personal privacy, they will still expect personalised ads.
 In order to supply this, you have a few options.
+Here are some of these options, in more detail:

 Seek new ways to gather and use first-party data, once third-party data becomes a finite resource.
 This is data collected from a direct source such as purchase history, email marketing, surveys/reviews/other feedback programs, guest WiFi, user registration, and other means.
 It cannot be shared outside that domain.